Tamil Nadu BJP chief Tamilisai Soundararajan, ex-Union minister Arif Mohammad Khan named governors

 President Ram Nath Kovind on Sunday appointed new governors in the states of Maharashtra, Himachal Pradesh, Kerala, Telangana and Rajasthan.

 Tamilisai Soundararajan, the Tamil Nadu state chief of the Bharatiya Janata Party, will be the governor of Telangana.
 The governor’s post in Kerala will be held by Arif Mohammad Khan, who famously quit from the Union Cabinet and the Congress in 1986 when the Rajiv Gandhi government used the Parliament to set aside the Supreme Court’s verdict in the Shah Bano case.
+He replaces P Sathasivam, the former Chief Justice of India whose five-year term has ended.

 Uttarakhand BJP chief Bhagat Singh Koshyari was appointed the governor of Maharashtra, and former Union minister Bandaru Dattatreya will be the governor of Himachal Pradesh.
 Kalraj Mishra was transferred from Himachal Pradesh to Rajasthan.